What Is GPT and How Will It Be Used for Customer Service?

 ChatGPT and Your Business

 At Verint, we know that the race toward fully realized conversational AI can’t just be about speaking the language and understanding all things in general terms.
-Rather, the conversational AI model needs to know and understand how businesses operate, the terms they use, the context in which they use them, and how those terms drive decisions through an organization’s ecosystems of business applications.
+Instead, the conversational AI model needs to know and understand how businesses operate, the terms they use, and the context in which they use them.

 And while ChatGPT is advanced and promising in so many ways, it’s not a plug-and-play solution for customer service quite yet.

-It goes without saying that neither your business’ reputation nor its bottom line can survive sending out bad information—and know that customers won’t be forgiving just because that bad information came from a bot rather than a live agent.
+Neither your business’ reputation nor its bottom line can survive sending out bad information—and know that customers won’t be forgiving just because that bad information came from a bot rather than a live agent.

 In today’s world, it’s one and the same.